 She’s actually the inspiration for this post, as we tried to find the best keto chocolates being made today.
 After a bit of research, we ferreted out the biggest misconceptions about chocolate in keto culture, as well as the dozen or so main brands producing only keto-friendly chocolates.
-After tasting a few of the top names, I’m not surprised why competitors keep popping up thinking they can do it better.
+After tasting a few dark chocolates from a few of the top names, I’m not surprised why competitors keep popping up thinking they can do it better.

 Table of Contents